Symmetry-reduced Loop Quantum Gravity: Plane Waves, Flat Space and the Hamiltonian Constraint: The Hamiltonian constraint

-For this reason we prefer to associate the Hamiltonian constraint to up to four pairs $(v,e)$ of a vertex and an edge.
+The Hamiltonian constraint contains first derivatives of $E^x$, $E^y$ and up to second derivatives of $\cal E$.
+For this reason we prefer to associate it to up to four pairs $(v,e)$ of a vertex and an edge.
 States at vertex-edge pairs are superpositions of vertex and edge holonomies in the form

-$a_{m,n,k}$ is the product of the coefficients $a_{m,n}$ as before and the probability amplitude of an edge holonomy.
+$a_{m,n,k}$ is the product of the coefficients $a_{m,n}$ from the foregoing sections and the probability amplitude of an edge holonomy.

 The potential part is written as